 Don’t allow your expertise to turn into arrogance.
 Expertise can blind you to factors that are beyond the scope of your considerable knowledge and experience.
 To think bigger, translate your expertise across industries and sit in the mindset of your clients.
 A discovery mindset lets you perceive the subtle needs of your clients that they don’t yet even know they have.

 Don’t readily dismiss implausible or outrageous ideas that your team comes up with.
 Often the most insane ideas hold the most promise for disrupting an industry.
 Uncovering a need that your customers don’t know they have starts with thinking about what is impossible, and then making it possible.

 Everyone on the team needs to have something at risk so they are fully invested in the outcome.
 Having something to lose changes how you approach and make decisions.
 Having skin in the game makes you the architect.
 You’re not simply executing someone else’s plan – you’re all in.

 Adversity is inevitable.
 Make the most of it when it happens, or deliberately turn a situation on its head when things are going too smoothly.
 Don’t fear making an unpopular decision or taking a position that goes against everyone else in the room.
 Being a consensus builder isn’t a strategy for innovation.
 When there is adversity, your ability to deliver a well-thought-out counterargument can spur creativity.

-When the time is right, clear the decks and your calendar and just spend some time being quiet.
-Amid all the noise, data, and discussion it can be hard to hear yourself think.
+When the time is right, clear the decks and your calendar and spend some time being quiet.
+Amid all the noise, data, and discussion, it can be hard to hear yourself think.
 Find a quiet place where you can reflect in silence.
-Creating time to think stems the urge to make a snap decision that feeds your need for instant gratification.
+Creating time to think stems from the urge to make a snap decision that feeds your need for instant gratification.
 Being still can be challenging, yet it is essential for developing the clarity that’s necessary to see the next new trend.